Neck pain conditions we treat:

-A bulging disc in the neck occurs when the outer layer covering the disc weakens and enters the spinal space.
-This can refer pain to the neck, shoulders, arms and back, especially if you try to look down at the floor or look up to the sky.
+A bulging disc in the neck occurs when the outer layer covering the disc weakens and enters the cervical spinal space.
+This can cause pain to radiate through nerves in the neck, shoulders, arms and back, especially if you try to look down at the floor or look up to the sky.

 This can occur over time or as a result of a traumatic injury.
-You’ll be thankful to know that discs do heal, and respond very well to exercise and physiotherapy!
+You’ll be thankful to know that cervical discs do heal, and respond very well to physiotherapy, including exercises and manual therapy!

-Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the neck.
-Whiplash most often occurs during a car accident, but the injury can also result from a sports incidents or other types of trauma.
+Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the head and neck.
+Whiplash most often occurs during a car accident, but the injury can also result from a sports incident or other types of trauma.

-Spasm in the neck occurs as a result of whiplash as the muscles try to protect the spinal structures.
+Spasm in the neck occurs as a result of whiplash as the muscles try to protect the cervical spine structures and discs.
 Often patients report feeling fine immediately after the incident but muscle soreness and stiffness creeps in 24-48 hours later.
-Symptoms will include headaches, soreness with looking up, down, left or right and may also extend to the back and shoulders depending on how the whiplash has occurred.
+Symptoms will include headaches, soreness with looking up, down, left or right, and may also extend down the spine and shoulders depending on how the whiplash has occurred.

-We often hear about whiplash becoming a long term problem however most people with whiplash get better within a few weeks by following a treatment plan that includes exercise and physiotherapy.
-The sooner it is assessed and treatment begins, usually the better the outcome.
+We often hear about whiplash becoming a chronic problem however most people with whiplash get better within a few weeks by following advice and a physiotherapy treatment plan that includes exercise and manual therapy.
+The sooner it is assessed and therapy begins, usually the better the outcome.

 Wry Neck Pain Treatment

-A wry neck occurs typically when sleeping or resting in an awkward position or performing a movement too quickly.
+A wry neck occurs typically when sleeping or resting in an awkward position, poor posture or performing a movement too quickly.

 Luckily, you will!
-Often these symptoms are just temporary and once the muscle spasm settles down, your movement and pain free range will return.
-However if left on their own, this process can take weeks.
-With the help of Physiotherapy, it may just take days!
+Often these symptoms are just temporary and once the muscle spasm settles down, your movement, posture and pain free range will return.
+However if left on their own, it can take weeks for neck pain to subside.
+With the help and advice of physiotherapy, through exercise and manual therapy, it may just take days to achieve pain relief!

-Manual Therapy – This is such an effective tool to reduce pain initially and to get you feeling like you can move again, BUT…it shouldn’t last forever and if it does, I hate to say it but that therapist is taking you for a ride!
+Manual Therapy – This is such an effective tool to reduce neck pain initially and to get you feeling like you can move again, BUT…manual therapy shouldn’t last forever and if it does, I hate to say it but that therapist is taking you for a ride!

-Mobility – It’s so ESSENTIAL that we get your back moving, and moving well, through all planes of movement as soon as possible so prevent further issues that you may face in the future from not using it!
+Mobility – It’s so ESSENTIAL that we get you moving again, and moving well, through all planes of movement as soon as possible to prevent further issues that you may face in the future from not using it!
 Have you ever had your arm or leg in a cast?
 How incredibly hard was it to bend your elbow/knee when you got it off?
 It was so STIFF and PAINFUL right?
-It’s the same with your neck, if you guard the movements, everything else around it will tighten up and then normal neck movements will BECOME RESTRICTED and PAINFUL!
+It’s the same with your neck, if you guard the movements and joints, everything else around it will tighten up and then normal neck and spine movements will BECOME RESTRICTED and PAINFUL!

 Strength – I say it over and over, but that’s because no proper neck treatment can be complete without a strengthening program.
-In order to FIX YOUR NECK PAIN and prevent future issue, we need to work together to strengthen the muscles that support your neck.
-When your neck muscles are weak, they get tired easily and that makes them spasm and, what happens when muscles are overworked and spasm?
+In order to FIX YOUR NECK PAIN and prevent future issue, we need to work together to strengthen the muscles in your spine that support your neck, through exercises and therapy.
+When your cervical muscles are weak, they get tired easily and that can cause them to spasm and, what happens when muscles are overworked and spasm?
 You got it!
 They become painful!
 And contribute to YOUR NECK PAIN!

-Initial assessment with a physiotherapist includes thorough discussion of the nature of your pain (where, type of symptoms, duration and intensity of symptoms) as well as a bit about you!
-We can’t help you get better if we don’t know what it is you want to get back to!
-So we will also discuss your work, physical activity and other life demands to determine what management you need to get back to those things stronger and more robust than before!
+Initial assessment with a physiotherapist includes thorough discussion of the nature of your neck pain (where, type of symptoms, duration and intensity of symptoms) as well as a bit about you!
+We can’t provide advice or therapy to help you get better, if we don’t know what it is you want to achieve!
+So we will also discuss your work, physical activity and other life demands to determine what management and therapy you need to get back to those activities stronger and more robust than before!

 We will then conduct a thorough physical assessment.
 This will involve both hands on assessment from the therapist but also practical assessment.
-This will include things related to your specific history, for example: bending, twisting, lifting and definitely that exercise in the gym or work that gives you your pain.
+This will include activities related to your specific history, for example: bending, twisting, lifting, posture and definitely that exercise in the gym or movement at work that can cause your neck pain.

-We will also make sure we keep track of how things are changing and add or subtract things from your program when necessary to make sure you’re always getting the best care possible!
-We’ll provide you with a management plan to help you understand your condition and your path forward to become pain free!
+We will also make sure we keep track of how things are changing and add or subtract activities from your therapy program when necessary to make sure you’re always getting the best care possible!
+We’ll provide you with advice and a management plan to help you understand your condition, your therapy and your path forward to becoming pain free!

 Don’t delay your recovery – Take action today!

-The occasional niggle or tightness may be nothing to worry about, but failing to pay attention to sharp or lingering pain may end up causing you a lot of problems in the future.
-If your neck pain is stopping you from doing what you normally love to do, then it is time to get it looked at by one of our experienced physiotherapists.
+The occasional niggle or tightness may be nothing to worry about, but failing to pay attention to sharp or lingering neck pain may end up causing you chronic problems in the future.
+If your neck pain is stopping you from doing activities you normally love to do, then it is time to get some advice from one of our experienced physiotherapists.
 In general, neck pain that is affecting your day to day life is a sign that something needs to be looked at.